ProseMirror/website/pages/guide/transform.md

     rebase(stepB2, [invert(mapB1), mapA1, mapA2, mapB1'])

-I.e. first the inverse of the map that was produced by applying `stepB1` to `doc0`, then through the pipeline of maps produced by applying `stepA1` and `stepA2`, and finally through the map produced by applying `stepB1'` to `docA`.
+I.e. first the inverse of the map for `stepB1` to `doc0`, then through the pipeline of maps produced by applying `stepA1` and `stepA2`, and finally through the map produced by applying `stepB1'` to `docA`.

 If there was a `stepB3`, we'd get the pipeline for that one by taking the one above, prefixing it with `invert(mapB2)` and adding `mapB2'`